waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 I have structured all my scripts to use "DB_DIR" variable, if you followed my File System Structure all you need to set is this variable.
 Or you can use "set_DB_DIR_path.sh" script to do it for you.

-Note that "update_op_db.sh" script uses "gunzip" program and DOES NOT use osmium - osmium is still needed and used by "initial_op_db.sh".
+Note that "update_op_db.sh" script uses "gunzip" program and does not require osmium - osmium is still required to initial databse with "initial_op_db.sh" script.

 Edit the script with your settings and copy or move it to "/usr/local/bin/" directory, the script needs to be executable:
 ```
-chmod +x initial_op_db.sh
+chmod +x update_op_db.sh
 ```

 With filled settings, you can now update your overpass database using the downloaded (.osc)